 Bringing you this site is my full-time job (typically 60-80 hours per week).
 Thus, I depend solely on the commissions received from you using the links on this site to make any purchase.
 I am grateful for your support! - Bryan

 Where you buy your gear matters.
-You expect to get what you ordered and you want to pay a low price for it.
-The retailers I recommend below are the ones I trust for my own purchases.
-Get your Canon Speedlite 580EX Flash now from:eBay (Choose trustworthy sellers only)
+You expect to get what you ordered, and you want to pay a low price for it.
+The retailers I recommend below are the ones I trust for my purchases.
+Get your Canon Speedlite 580EX Flash now from:(Using the links on this site to make any purchase provides support for this site)